Richmond, London: Theatres and cinemas

 Richmond has two theatres.
 Richmond Theatre on Little Green is a Grade II* listed late Victorian structure designed by Frank Matcham and restored and extended by Carl Toms in 1990.
 The theatre has a weekly schedule of plays and musicals, usually given by professional touring companies, and pre-West End shows can sometimes be seen.
 There is a Christmas and New Year pantomime tradition and many of Britain's greatest music hall and pantomime performers have appeared here.

-Close to Richmond railway station is the Orange Tree Theatre which was founded in 1971 in a room above the Orange Tree pub.
-As audience numbers increased, there was pressure to find a more accommodating space and, in 1991, the company moved to its current premises within a converted primary school.
-The 172-seat theatre was built specifically as a theatre-in-the-round.
-Exclusively presenting its own productions, it has acquired a national reputation for the quality of its work for staging new plays, and for discovering undeservedly forgotten old plays and neglected classics.
+Almost opposite Richmond railway station is the Orange Tree Theatre, which was founded in 1971 in a room above the Orange Tree pub.
+As audience numbers increased, there was pressure to find a more accommodating space and, in 1991, the company moved to its current premises within a disused 1867 primary school, built in Victorian Gothic style.
+The 172-seat theatre was designed specifically as a theatre-in-the-round.
+The theatre has acquired a national reputation for the quality of its work for staging new plays, and for discovering undeservedly forgotten old plays and neglected classics.

-The town has two cinemas, the arthouse Curzon in Water Lane and an Odeon cinema with a total of seven screens in two locations, the foyer of one having the accolade of being the only high street building visible from Richmond Bridge, and the second set being situated nearby in Red Lion Street.
-The Odeon on Hill Street, built in 1930, is in Art Deco style and is Grade II listed.
+The town has two cinemas, the arthouse Curzon in Water Lane and an Odeon cinema which has seven screens in two locations, one of them in Red Lion Street.
+The Odeon on Hill Street, built in 1930 in Art Deco style, is Grade II listed and is the only high street building visible from Richmond Bridge.